Assign to Google Classroom

-The members of the Class of 2016 were filled with glee recalling last year's 50th anniversary game.
-Their class lost 17-12 to the Class of 2015.
+The members of the Class of 2016 were filled with glee recalling last year's 50th anniversary game, which they lost 17-12 to the Class of 2015.

 Donning pads.
 Strapping on helmets.
-Hearing the crowd as they sprinted into the stadium.
+Hearing the roar as they sprinted into the stadium.
 The hits.
 The fumbles and bumbles.

 For these young women and their moms, the risk of injury is overblown.